*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 What Do The Nexstar 5SE’s Specifications Mean?

-As for the specifications of this device, it has a 125mm aperture lens with a a focal ratio of 1250mm which means it does have a pretty large and narrow focal ratio of f/10.
+As for the specifications of this device, it has a 125mm aperture lens with a a focal length of 1250mm which means it does have a pretty narrow focal ratio of f/10.
 This means that the optics are much better suited for planetary viewing although with 2″ eyepiece it’ll still be possible to get great views of the wider expanse of outer space.

 Theoretically speaking, the device is able to magnify to a very decent 295x however, in actual practice it’ll likely only fall within the 250x range, which is the very least you should expect considering the device can set individuals back around $700.